 Recent advancements in drone technology have provided a new way to reach and treat areas that were previously inaccessible via ground or plane.

 Our drones are custom-built by Leading Edge Aerial Technologies, Inc. for commercial applications.
 Each drone exhibits a 6ft wingspan and is equipped with superior features that are operated remotely by a professional team.
-Drones are supported by GPS technology to access mapped target sites and guide precision applications using a variety of liquid or granular products.
+Drones are supported by GPS technology to access mapped target sites and guide precision applications using granular products.
 They are also configured with state-of-the-art software that blocks filming, so homeowners can have peace of mind while drone applications occur nearby.

 VDCI Remains At The Forefront of Vector Industry Advancements

-VDCI is committed to staying at the forefront of technological advancements in the mosquito management industry and creating new standards for safety and efficiency.
-We employ a wide array of technology, ranging from advanced software systems to state-of-the-art application equipment, to provide you with the most comprehensive mosquito management services possible.
-Contact or call our experts at 866.977.6964 to discuss the most effective control solutions for your community.
+VDCI is committed to staying at the forefront of technological advancements in mosquito surveillance and mosquito control, and creating new standards for safety and efficiency.
+We employ a wide array of technology, ranging from mosquito surveillance tools to advanced software systems to state-of-the-art application equipment, to provide you with the most comprehensive mosquito surveillance and management services possible.
+Contact or call our experts at 800-413-4445 to discuss the most effective control solutions for your community.

 VDCI Wants To Make Your Property Safer.